Deducteam/nubo/README.md

 s: Nat -> Nat
 ```
 is a module containing expressions.
-We call _library_ a set of modules which are related by topic are dependency.
+We call _library_ a set of modules which are related by topic or dependency.

 Blueprint
 ---------